autopilotpattern/mysql/README.md

 ### Architecture

+Both the primary and replicas are described as a single `docker-compose` service.
+During startup, [Containerbuddy](http://containerbuddy.io) will ask Consul if an existing primary has been created.
+If not, the node will initialize as a new primary and all future nodes will self-configure replication with the primary in their `onStart` handler.

-We have a primary (`mysql_primary`) and replicas (`mysql`) as separate `docker-compose` services.
-The replicas ask Consul (via Containerbuddy) for the primary's IP and self-configure replication with the primary in their `onStart` handler.
-The replicas' `onChange` handler will move replication to a new master if one is created.
+Replication in this architecture uses [Global Transaction Idenitifers (GTID)](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids.html) rather than binlog positioning as this allows replicas to autoconfigure their position within the binlog.
+A primary that has the entire execution history can bootstrap a replica with no additional work.
+The replicas' `onChange` handler will automatically move replication to a new primary if one is created.

+A primary that has rotated the binlog or simply has a large binlog will be impractical to use to bootstrap replication without copying data first.
+In this case, a snapshot of data will be loaded into the new replica and then we will [inject empty transactions](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids-failover.html#replication-gtids-failover-empty) for each transaction in the `gtid_executed` variable from the primary to bring it up to date quickly.

 ### Configuration

-Pass these variables in your environment or via an .env file.
+Pass these variables in your environment or via an `.env` file.

 - `MYSQL_USER`: this user will be set up as the default non-root user on the node
 - `MYSQL_PASSWORD`: this user will be set up as the default non-root user on the node